-Well – yes – great for the mental health of someone who has not got an ED with compulsive movement attached!
+Well – yes – great for the mental health of someone who has not got an eating disorder with compulsive movement attached!

 I have done ‘recovery’ in the past where I was encouraged to stop exercise and I did BUT I carried on walking, I started yoga, I replaced the gym with swimming and each time these trade ins were supported by health professionals who should have been helping.

-In making these trade ins I was just negotiating with the ED: swapping one compulsion for another.
+In making these trade ins I was just negotiating with the eating disorder: swapping one compulsion for another.

-I was filled with dread at not taking that walk at 12pm, I could not go a day without doing yoga, swimming became faster & more lengths & it was all crippling mentally as it was so compulsive that if anything in life tried to interrupt it or if I tried to take ‘time out’, the anxiety peaked.
+I was filled with dread at not taking that walk at 12pm, I could not go a day without doing yoga, swimming became faster and more lengths and it was all crippling mentally as it was so compulsive that if anything in life tried to interrupt it or if I tried to take ‘time out’, the anxiety peaked.